luispabon/sway-ubuntu/README.md

 ### How about older Ubuntus?

 There are (unmaintained) branches of this project for earlier versions of Ubuntu.
-They won't receive any fixes,, but if you want to use them and want to send PRs with fixes these are welcome.
+They won't receive any fixes unless contributed by the community, as I have moved on from using them.
+PRs more than welcome.

 I usually switch to the next ubuntu a few weeks before release, so typically old branches will have the very latest versions of the apps that are physically compilable given the libraries available.